UniversalScientificTechnologies/xDOS_doc/record_format.md

 The `<count>` field present in `$START`, `$STOP`, `$ENV` and `$BATT` is a single block index shared by all of them.
 It increases by exactly 1 per integration block; `$START` and `$STOP` of one block carry the same `<count>`. `$ENV` and `$BATT` follow the `$STOP` of a block and carry that block's `<count>`.

 `<count>` is not persistent: it restarts at power-up and may restart during a session.
 When and to which value it restarts depends on the device firmware.
 Apart from such a restart, consecutive blocks differ by exactly 1; any other step means that one or more blocks, and any status messages tied to them, were not recorded. `<count>` is the reliable way to confirm that no block was skipped (the actual spacing between blocks is only nominally `$ITIME`).

+## Incomplete and invalid data

+A file may end at any point, e.g. on power loss or a storage failure.
+Everything written up to that point is valid; readers apply the following rules and process the rest of the file normally:

+- A line without a line terminator is discarded.
+- A line whose fields do not match the definition of its message is discarded.
+- A block is complete only if it has both a valid `$START` and a valid `$STOP`.
+An incomplete block is discarded together with its `$E` lines.

 ## Header messages